nat-418/castabout.nvim/README.md

 # Castabout

 A fancier way to search in Neovim.
+You probably want to use Telescope, but Castabout is much simpler and demonstrates a basic Neovim plugin in Lua.

 ## Requirements